Bangui: Music

 Bangui has a rich music tradition and showcases the country's music.
 Its musicians also perform in many countries abroad.
 The Bangui band groups were influenced by Zokela in the 1980s.
 The innovative music is based on dance bands who have adopted the Congolese music with electronic support.
-The music is rhythmic and blends with the Congolese rumba (soukous), which was influenced by son cubano, cha-cha-cha, and merengue.
+The music is rhythmic and blends with the Congolese rumba, which was influenced by son cubano, cha-cha-cha, and merengue.
 Popular Central African music groups or dance bands who perform in the city are Musiki, Zokela, Makembe, Cool Stars, Cannon Stars, and Super Stars.
 Bokassa, during his tenure as president, established a music recording studio in Bangui and employed musicians to sing his praise with songs extolling his qualities as an emperor and to develop his cult image among his people.

 Sports

 The boat race on the Ubangi River in Bangui.

 The most popular sport is basketball.
 Bangui hosted the FIBA Africa Championship 1974, where the Central African Republic's national basketball team won one of its two continental titles.

 Football (soccer) is also popular.
 Both men and women from Bangui and throughout the country have participated in the Olympic Games since 1968 as well as in many international events.
 The locals also organize boat races with hundreds of participants on the Ubangi River, which is a significant attraction.